sanjayrawatt/Custom-Operating-System/README.md

-Custom Operating System (OS) Project
+🖥️ Custom Operating System (OS)
-Welcome to the Custom OS project, a minimalist operating system developed from scratch as an educational endeavor into low-level system programming and OS fundamentals.
+Welcome to Custom OS, a minimalist operating system built entirely from scratch as a hands-on learning project.
+This OS is designed to explore the world of low-level system programming, hardware interaction, and core OS concepts like bootloaders, memory management, and basic kernel development.

-Key Features:
+⚙️ Key Features
-Bootloader: Manages the initial boot process, essential for loading the OS kernel.
+🧹 Bootloader – Handles the initial boot process (custom or GRUB-based).

-Kernel: Basic monolithic kernel with interrupt handling for system operations.
+🧠 Kernel – A monolithic kernel with basic interrupt handling.

-Memory Management: Implements simple paging and memory allocation strategies.
+🧮 Memory Management – Implements simple paging and memory allocation techniques.

-Basic Drivers: Supports keyboard and screen input-output for text-based interactions.

-Shell: Provides a minimal command-line interface (CLI) for user interaction.
+🎹 Basic Drivers – Text-based I/O support for keyboard and screen.

+💻 Shell (Optional) – A minimal CLI interface for command execution.

-Technologies Used:
+🧰 Technologies Used
-Languages: Primarily C for kernel development, complemented by Assembly for boot and bare-metal components.
+Languages: C (for kernel logic), Assembly (for boot & low-level operations)

-Tools: Utilizes GCC for compilation, NASM for assembly programming, QEMU for emulation, and Make for build automation.
+Tools: GCC, NASM, QEMU (emulator), Make (build automation)

+Platform: x86 (32-bit)

+🛠️ Getting Started
+✅ Prerequisites
+GCC (cross-compiler recommended)

+NASM (assembler)

+QEMU (for virtualization)

+Make

+📥 Installation
+Clone the repository: